This article explains how to setup a H.264 IP camera with Camcloud to enable cloud storage and other features.

 1. Camera Info.

 This step allows you to select the type of camera you wish to setup with Camcloud, then give it a name (e.g. “Front Door Camera”).
 When setting up an IP camera, select Generic H.264 as the type.
+If you see the manufacturer in the camera model list select it, otherwise select "Generic".

 If you have not setup the camera on your network with port forwarding, please STOP HERE.
 Read our Port Forwarding Guide for instructions on this before proceeding further.